White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Data Selection and Mass estimation

-We find NUV counterparts for 14 sources out of the 33 listed in the ATF22 and SHA22 catalogs in the \galex\ archival data \citep{bianchi2017}.
-We cross-match these 14 sources with APASS DR9 \citep{Henden2015} and PanSTARRS-DR2 \citep{magnier2020} in the optical, and 2MASS \citep{Skrutskie2006}, ALLWISE \citep{wright2010} in the IR to construct the SED from UV to Near-IR (NIR).
-To construct the SED without any contamination in flux from nearby sources, we restrict ourselves within a 3$''$ radius of the source.
-We use the Kurucz model spectra \citep{castelli1997} in a large range of $\log(g/\acceleration)=4$--$5$ and effective temperature $\Teff/{\rm K}=3,500$--$50,000$ to fit the observed SEDs by synthetic estimated MS star SEDs spanning NUV to NIR using the publicly available \vosa\ utility \citep{Bayo2008,vosa_doc}.
-We provide astronomical input to the \vosa\ utility for each source while fitting the SED of each source.
-We adopt the \gaia-estimated interstellar extinction ($A_v$) \citep{gaia_dr3}.
-We use bounds around \gaia-estimated photometric metallicity \citep{gaia_dr3}.
-We adopt the \gaia-estimated parallax for each source \citep{gaia_nss}.
+We cross match 187 DR--LC candidate sources listed in the ATF22 and SHA23 catalogs with the \galex\ archival data \citep{bianchi2017} using 3$''$ radius and find unique UV counterparts for 49 sources.
+The properties and call names for these sources are listed in \autoref{tab:all_data}.
+We cross-match these 49 sources with APASS DR9 \citep{Henden2015} and PanSTARRS-DR2 \citep{magnier2020} in the optical, and 2MASS \citep{Skrutskie2006}, ALLWISE \citep{wright2010} in the IR to construct the SED from UV to Near-IR (NIR).
+Often only the limiting IR flux is available, in these cases, we use the IR flux as an upper limit but do not use it for the SED fitting.
+We use the Kurucz model spectra \citep{castelli1997} in a large range of $\log(g/\acceleration)=4$--$5$ and effective temperature $\Teff/{\rm K}=3,500$--$50,000$ to fit the observed SEDs by synthetic MS star SEDs spanning NUV to NIR using the widely used and publicly available \vosa\ utility which estimates the best-fit stellar parameters based on astronomical input and available observed fluxes using $\chi^2$ optimization \citep{Bayo2008,vosa_doc}.
+We provide astronomical input to the \vosa\ utility while fitting the SED of each source.
+For example, we adopt the interstellar extinction values listed in the \galex\, catalog \citep[$A_v$; ][]{Schlegel1998}\footnote{We find that the $A_v$ values listed in the \galex\ catalog match reasonably well with those estimated using a three-dimensional dust map using the publicly available package mwdust.Green19 \citep{bovy_2016,green_2019}.}, the \gaia-estimated parallax for each source \citep{gaia_nss}, and use bounds around the \gaia-estimated photometric metallicity \citep{gaia_dr3}. \autoref{fig:sed_example_no_excess} shows source 2033$+$0758 as an example where the observed SED can be fitted with a single-component MS star.
+The best-fit SED provides us with a variety of stellar parameters for the LC including metallicity, $\tefflc$, $\lbollc$, and $\logglc$. \figsetgrpstart \figsetgrpnum{3.1} \figsetgrptitle{Image for figure 3_1} \figsetplot{figure3/f3_1.pdf} \figsetgrpnote{Same as \autoref{fig:sed_example_excess},but for source 0640$-$2621} \figsetgrpend